More than half of the world's population will be overweight by 2035, says report

 This year's Atlas is a clear warning that by failing to address obesity today, we risk serious repercussions in the future.

-According to the report, obesity rates are increasing especially rapidly among children, as well as in lower-income countries, a scenario that the organization has described as a "clear warning" and that has prompted a call for action by policy makers to act immediately to prevent the situation from getting worse.
+According to the report, obesity rates are increasing, especially rapidly among children and in lower-income countries.
+The organization described as a "clear warning" and prompted a call for action by policy makers to act immediately to prevent the situation from getting worse.

 Among the data found in the study, the World Obesity Federation highlighted: